 If you want more control over the look and consistency of your product, consider using a stone-looking porcelain instead.
 Tile technology has advanced to the point that many man-made tiles are indistinguishable from real natural stone.

 If a stone is porous and installed in any area where it could be exposed to spills or moisture, it needs to be sealed.

-Exception: Non-porous stones, such as soapstone, do not need to be sealed.
+Exception: some stones, such as soapstone, do not need to be sealed.
 Granite, marble, travertine, slate, and most other stones sold in our store are porous and do require sealing.